halomod/hmf/README.rst

 Attribution
 -----------
 Please cite `Murray, Power and Robotham (2013)
-<https://arxiv.org/abs/1306.6721>`_ if you find this code useful in your
+<https://arxiv.org/abs/1306.6721>`_ and/or https://ascl.net/1412.006 (whichever is more appropriate) if you find this
-research.
+code useful in your research.